knassar702/scant3r/README.md

 **Why would you use Scant3r?**

-scant3r will help you to write your own python script faster , you don't need to configure http/threads/errors/options/etc... , just by writing your main function in your script , you can run it in your terminal or access your script from api :D
+scant3r will help you to write your own python script faster , you don't need to configure http/threads/errors/options/etc... , just by writing main function in your script , you can run it in your terminal or access your script from api :D

 ### What will Scant3r give you?